 Historical Notes for this Recipe

 Grilled Chicken with Tarragon-Mustard Marinade was first posted in 2012, when I had lots of French Tarragon in the herb garden.
-The recipe was updated with better photos and improved in June 2020, when the French Tarragon was thriving at the new house!
+The recipe was updated with better photos in June 2020, and it was last updated in 2021!